Datavis-sp16/Datavis-sp16.github.io/lectures/networks/slides.md

 * equalize edge lengths
 * minimize the number of edge crossings

-The alogorithms work by assigning "forces" to nodes and edges, based on their relative positions, then simulating the physics of their motion of nodes and edges until an optimal layout is reached.
+The algorithms work by assigning "forces" to nodes and edges, based on their relative positions, then simulating the physics of their motion of nodes and edges until an optimal layout is reached.

 [https://bl.ocks.org/mbostock/raw/4062045/](https://bl.ocks.org/mbostock/raw/4062045/)

+]

+---
+class: center, middle

 <iframe width="960" height="500" src="https://bl.ocks.org/mbostock/raw/4062045/" frameborder="0"></iframe>

-]